rusd80/andersen-devops/Homework_03/README.md

 ./script.sh [options] <process>

 Options:
--n  <number>          number of lines to output,default value: 5 -a                    all connections, default - only ESTABLISHED -w                    more information, default - only ORGANIZATION name -t                    `ss`, default - `netstat`
+-n  <number>          number of lines to output, default value: 5 -a                    all connections, default - only `ESTABLISHED` -w                    more information, default - only `ORGANIZATION` name -t                    `ss`, default - `netstat`
-<process>             PROCESS NAME OR PID - name or PID of process to analyze its connections
+<process>             `PROCESS NAME OR PID` - name or PID of process to analyze its connections

 ## Usage example: